 Any professional athlete is skilled in ways that may or may not be unique to their sport, but to me–and this is a ‘N of 1’ opinion–the range of skills required to be a successful and well-rounded major league baseball player is unsurpassed by other sports.
 (Ted Williams famously said “I think without question the hardest single thing to do in sport is to hit a baseball”).
 So-called ‘five tool’ players–those who hit for average, hit for power, run fast, field their positions well, and have strong and accurate throwing arms–are among the best athletes you’ll see in any sport (think Henry Aaron, Willie Mays, Ken Griffey, Jr.).

-So, to return to this blog’s raison d’être, i.e. sharing moments that inspire, that engage, that make you say “Wow!”, that are beautiful in some way, I’m posting a brief highlight reel of defensive plays made by the breakout player of the 2012 MLB season, Mike Trout of the Los Angeles Angels.
+So, to return to this blog’s raison d’être, i.e. sharing moments that inspire, that engage, that make you say “Wow!”, that are beautiful in some way, I’m sharing a spectacular defensive play made by the breakout player of the 2012 MLB season, Mike Trout of the Los Angeles Angels.
 Trout had one of the most jaw-droppingly accomplished rookie seasons ever, winning the American League Rookie of the Year and placing second in the Most Valuable Player voting.
 And he’s only 21; there’s no telling what he’ll do in his MLB career if he stays healthy.
-These catches–check out the ones at ~1:21, 1:55 and 2:39 in particular–are just a small sampling of his athleticism, and that of other talented outfielders in the game.
+This catch is just one example of his extraordinary athleticism.

 I think it’s likely that my favorite team, which plays its home games in the Bronx, won’t have a great season this year but hey, on opening day, hope springs eternal.